Who We Are

 Land Acknowledgement

-It is with gratitude that we acknowledge that we are gathering on the ancestral lands of the Mohawk and other Haudenosaunee peoples and the Mohican, Lenape, and other Algonquian-speaking peoples.
+It is with gratitude and humility that we acknowledge that at the Thomas Cole National Historic Site, we are learning, speaking, and gathering on the ancestral homelands of Muhheaconneok or Mohican, The People of the Waters That Are Never Still, who are the Indigenous peoples of this land.
+Despite tremendous hardship in being forced from here, today their community resides in Wisconsin and is known as the Stockbridge-Munsee Community.
 We pay honor and respect to their ancestors past and present as we commit to building a more inclusive and equitable space for all.
 We respect the enduring relationships that exist between these peoples and the land and waterways.

 Staff